emc-mongoose/mongoose-base/README.md

 ### 2.2.3.
 [Scenarios](doc/usage/input/scenarios)

-Scenaruis allow to organize the load steps in the required order and reuse the complex performance tests
+Scenarios allow to organize the load steps in the required order and reuse the complex performance tests

 ### 2.2.4.
 [Metrics Reporting](doc/usage/output#2-metrics)